 Growing a man from a baby

-So what’s the aim?
+So what’s the aim, the, when you’re raising a son?
 The aim, I suppose, is to grow a man from a baby.
 The baby in question is now approaching two years old, and I am blessed that he’s in fine form thus far and can do a sterling impression of a monkey, stand on one leg, and parallel park his pedal car better than I can a real one.

 That’s not enough though is it?
 Not the monkey impression; the aim, I mean.
 I don’t want him to grow into just any man.
 I don’t want him to grow up to be a baddie: a murderer, or swindler, or someone who beats his partner or children.